stupiddingo/dbpedia/README.md

 dbpedia
 =======

-Drupal module pulling autocomplete options from dbpedia
+An example Drupal module demonstrating how one can use a webservice as a source for an autocomplete textfield.
+This module creates a new content type with a textfield.
+This textfield has species name choices populated via the dbpedia service.